-By removing endotoxin from the bloodstream during extracorporeal treatment, Alteco LPS Adsorber can turn the course of sepsis and stabilize the patient’s hemodynamic parameters in 2 hours.
-3 Use Alteco LPS Adsorber early to avoid cytokine storms and organ failure.
-Early start of treatment with Alteco LPS Adsorber aims to reverse the sepsis process before septic shock occurs.
-Turning the course of sepsis with Alteco LPS Adsorber may potentially avoid further damage to the kidneys and the need for acute CRRT treatment.
+By removing endotoxin from the bloodstream during extracorporeal treatment in hemoperfusion mode, Alteco LPS Adsorber can turn the course of sepsis and stabilize the patient’s hemodynamic parameters in 2 hours.
+2 Turning the course of sepsis with Alteco LPS Adsorber may potentially avoid further damage to the kidneys and the need for acute CRRT treatment – sepsis is the leading cause of AKI (acute kidney injury) in ICU – 45 to 70% of all AKI is associated with sepsis.
+3

 An addition to traditional medical treatment